adrianpramana/adrianpramana/README.md

 # Adrian Pramana

-Hello I am a 5th-semester student at the Indonesian Institute of Business and Technology majoring in informatics engineering.
+Hello I am a 5th-semester student at the Institute Business and Technology Indonesian (INSTIKI) majoring in informatics engineering.
 Passionate about technology, mathematics, and science.
 My hobbies are reading and enjoying automotive, especially motorcycles.

 # Tech Stack
 - HTML